-The feeling of fear keeps us inside of our comfort zones and prevents us from venturing out into the unknown.
+The feeling of fear keeps us inside of our comfort zone and prevents us from venturing out into the unknown.
 However, fear is largely misunderstood.
 People are often afraid of things because they don't understand them or they are lacking all of the information they need.

-However, it is important to remember that you don't lose everything when you fail.
+However, it is also important to remember that you don't lose everything when you fail.
 Failure just means that things are not going the way you expected them to go and you need to remain flexible to get back on track.
 So, if you make excuses to reduce your risk of failing, it means you are never trying anything new.

 Without experience and perspective, people often make assumptions or jump to conclusions about possible outcomes that could negatively impact them.

 You can overcome the fear of uncertainty by using the “if-then” planning concept.
 The idea here is to think of every possible obstacle or challenge that you'll probably encounter, then create a strategy for how you'll handle them.
 And if you do this throughout all aspects of your life, it'll be hard to make excuses about why you can’t follow up with a project and/or task.